jsdclxvi/Reforestation/README.md

-## What did the piece of bread say to the knife?
-Butter me up.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.